tim885/P2ORM/README.md

 Download pretrained model for NYUv2_OR [here](https://1drv.ms/u/s!AhUxUphMG7I4jYdwlHOPtVS_CgwXdg?e=vOlT3V).

 #### 3.1.2 Test and evaluation
+Use the pretrained models and test them on three datasets.
+The models predict occlusion status between neighbor pixels for each image and save them in the corresponding files.
 ```shell
 # create data dir symbole link for occlusion detection and exp dir
 cd DetectOcclusion/ && ln -s ../data/ data/